open-ce/open-ce/doc/README.cuda_support.md

 Only one CUDA version can be specified at a time.
 To build for both on the same system, the build must be run twice in one of the following ways:

-* Use the `docker_build` option, which automatically handles the cuda version.
+* Use the `container_build` option, which automatically handles the cuda version.
 * For bare metal builds:
   * install both CUDA versions locally
   * ensure the CUDA 11 driver is used